SQLab/112-spring-software-testing/lab5/Answer.md

 }
 ```
 ### Why
-ASan can only checks data in reszone , so it can't detect when data exceed redzone range
+ASan can only checks data in redzone , so it can't detect when data exceed redzone range